vladshablinsky/2048benefits/README.md

-The full project in one file: https://www.dropbox.com/s/84iapnj2fe0rm9k/Game.rar Runs best on Windows with Code::Blocks: http://www.codeblocks.org/downloads
+The full project in one file: https://www.dropbox.com/s/84iapnj2fe0rm9k/Game.rar The project with Game.exe in the folder: https://www.dropbox.com/sh/qwakqmyakoikafv/1062QpaQyS Runs best on Windows with Code::Blocks: http://www.codeblocks.org/downloads

 Created by Vladislav Shablinsky.
 Similar to http://gabrielecirulli.github.io/2048/